Robinpig/Note/docs/CS/Java/Spring/IoC.md

 - greater modularity of a program
 - greater ease in testing a program by isolating a component or mocking its dependencies, and allowing components to communicate through contracts

+>  [!Note]
+>
-We can achieve Inversion of Control through various mechanisms such as: Strategy design pattern, Service Locator pattern, Factory pattern, and Dependency Injection (DI).
+> We can achieve Inversion of Control through various mechanisms such as: Strategy design pattern, Service Locator pattern, Factory pattern, and Dependency Injection (DI).

 ### DI